PLAY THERAPY

 · It is also important to be aware of when you schedule the appointment.
 Be sure to not schedule your appointment during something your child has to miss that is important to him/her.
 This can cause your child to be frustrated with coming to therapy and not gain as much benefit from therapy.

-4. How to engage my child after a Play Therapy session?
+How to engage my child after a Play Therapy session?

-Some helpful questions and statement you can say to your child when they return from the session to show your interest and facilitate engagement could entail: “What was it like?”; Commenting on the child’s demeanor (e.g., “You look excited”); “What do you think you will do next time?”; “What was something in the room you liked?”
+Some helpful questions and statements you can say to your child when they return from the session to show your interest and facilitate engagement could entail: “What was it like?”; Commenting on the child’s demeanor (e.g., “You look excited”); “What do you think you will do next time?”; “What was something in the room you liked?”

 It is helpful to avoid asking your child if they were good in therapy.
 While the therapist will have boundaries, it is important that the child feels comfortable to show up as themselves in order to get the most out of therapy.

-5. How to get the most out of Play Therapy?
+How to get the most out of Play Therapy?

 Your play therapist will be discussing things you can do at home to help the therapeutic process.
 Also, it is helpful that you are (1) consistent in bringing your child to therapy as recommended by the treatment plan and (2) that you are honest with the play therapist about what is occurring with your child’s behavior.